jdotglove/CodeSignal/README.md

   Each year your balance increases at the same growth rate.
 With the assumption that you don't make any additional deposits, find out how long it would take for your balance to pass a specific threshold.

+evenDigitsOnly
+ :Check if all digits of the given integer are even.